Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 nav_order: 3
 ---

-## Create Azure Function App with Dependency Injection and the Key Vault as Configuration Provider
+## Create .NET 6 Azure Function App with Dependency Injection and the Key Vault as Configuration Provider
 {: .no_toc }

-_Last update: October 20, 2020_<br/>
+_Last update: January 18, 2022_<br/>
 Source code in Git: [Azure Function App Example](https://github.com/Forestbrook/FunctionWithKeyVaultAndDI){:target="_blank"}

 Creating a basic Azure Function App is simple, but when you have to build a professional Function App it is not always easy to find the right instructions and documentation.